Max von Fabeck

-Herrmann Gustav Karl Max von Fabeck (6 May 1854 – 16 December 1916) was a Prussian military officer and a German General der Infantarie during World War I. He commanded the 13th Corps in the 5th Army and took part in the Race to the Sea on the Western Front and also commanded the new 11th Army on the Eastern Front.
+Herrmann Gustav Karl Max von Fabeck (6 May 1854 – 16 December 1916) was a Prussian military officer and a German General der Infanterie during World War I. He commanded the 13th Corps in the 5th Army and took part in the Race to the Sea on the Western Front and also commanded the new 11th Army on the Eastern Front.
 Subsequently, he commanded several German armies during the war until his evacuation from the front due to illness in 1916 and died on 16 December.
 A competent and highly decorated commander, von Fabeck is a recipient of the Pour le Mérite, Prussia's and Germany's highest military honor.

 Life

 Fabeck was born in Berlin in 1854, when it was the capital of the Kingdom of Prussia.
 He was the son of Prussian Lieutenant-General Hermann von Fabeck (1816–1873) and wife Bertha, née von dem Borne (1829–1910).
 By the time he was 17 years old he was already a second lieutenant in the 1st Footguards Regiment (1.
 Garde-Regiment zu Fuß).
 From 1878 to 1879 he attended the Prussian Military Academy.
 In 1882 he was appointed to the German General Staff and was promoted to captain in 1884.
 From 1886 he served in the General Staff of the 28.
 Division in Karlsruhe.

 On 24 October 1887 married Helene von Seldeneck (7 October 1863 in Karlsruhe – 13 July 1938 in Cologne), the daughter of William and Julie (nee Brandt Von Lindau) von Seldeneck, chamberlain of the Grand Duke of Baden.
 The couple had four daughters Ilse, Maria, Margaret, and Hildegard.